IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_calendar.md

     <td><strong>2 Bound Copies of Your Thesis Paper on acid-free paper due to Eric Maiello.</strong>
     <ul>
     <li>If you want a bound copy for yourself, bind 3.</li>
-    <li>See instructions on how to get them printed in <a href="http://engineering.nyu.edu/files/Master's%20Thesis%20and%20Project%20Guidelines_March2014%20version.pdf" target="_blank">NYU SoE's Thesis guidelines</a> which you can download from Slack under Files.</li>
+    <li>See instructions on how to get them printed in <a href="http://engineering.nyu.edu/files/Master's%20Thesis%20and%20Project%20Guidelines_March2014%20version.pdf" target="_blank">NYU SoE's Thesis guidelines</a> </li>
     </ul></td>
 </tr>
 </table>